veryacademy/django-ecommerce-project/README.md

 ![alt text](test1.png)
 # Django-Ecommerce
-The django-ecommerce project represents a Very Academy tutorial series.
+The Django-Ecommerce is an open-source project inititive and tutorial series.